vietvo89/RamBoAttack.github.io/README.md

 # README

-This is for releasing the source code of the paper "Februus: Input Purification Defense Against Trojan Attacks on Deep Neural Network Systems"
+This is for releasing the source code of the paper "RamBoAttack: A Robust Query Efficient Deep Neural Network Decision Exploit"

 Archived Version: [RamBoAttack](https://arxiv.org/abs/2112.05282)